-The CFO is the primary financial officer of the LEA and serves as the Head's chief advisor on matters of the LEA's financial resources, human resource matters, federal funds management, and procurement.
+The CFO is the primary financial officer of the LEA and serves as the Head's chief advisor on matters of the LEA's financial resources, human resource matters, government and private grant fiscal management and compliance, and procurement.
 In this capacity, the CFO monitors and reports upon the financial condition of the LEA and minds its fiscal health and solvency.
 The CFO is also the chief liaison with governmental entities regarding financial and regulatory compliance.
-The CFO supervises the Director of Development and helps set the strategic fundraising agenda.
+Additionally, the CFO plays a crucial role in strategic planning, ensuring that the LEA's financial practices support its long-term goals and objectives.
+The CFO also oversees risk management and internal controls to safeguard the LEA's assets and integrity.